Upcoming Events

 TARGET AUDIENCE: LCSWs, LMFTs, LPCCs, LEPs

 If you miss any of the presentation, you will not be eligible for the CEUs.
-This course meets the qualifications of 3 continuing education credits for LMFTs, LPCCs, LEPs and/or LCSWs as required by the California Board of Behavioral Sciences.
+This course meets the qualifications for 2 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.
+SCV-CAMFT is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs, and/or LEPs (CEPA 052466).
+SCV-CAMFT maintains responsibility for this program/course and its content.

 Event Policy Information